FAQ · Engineering Q&A

 During startup: The 9-volt battery charges C2.1–C2.3 over approximately 10–15 seconds to the regime initiation threshold (approximately 0.015 Wh of Einitial,A).
 The startup port then returns to an inactive state and is electrically isolated from the regime nodes.

 The boundary-relative interpretation.
 If a reviewer sets the measurement reference at the startup port and finds the startup port inactive in steady state, this does not imply zero conservation closure at the complete device boundary.
-C2.1–C2.3 are maintained through the regime-level feedback path (which is internal to the complete device), while at the complete device boundary all real losses (Plosses) are accounted in the conservation closure residual together with the auxiliary supervisory input.
+C2.1–C2.3 are maintained through the regime-level feedback path (which is internal to the complete device), while at the complete device boundary all real losses (Plosses) are accounted in the conservation closure residual; in the canonical configuration the auxiliary boundary term may become negligible relative to the internal circulating power (internal electronics powered from the internal DC bus, within Plosses).
 The conservation closure Rboundary → 0 at the complete device boundary remains the governing whole-device invariant in all operating states.

 The secondary-winding feedback path returns internally a regulated fraction of the shared-field extraction to the capacitive regime nodes C2.1–C2.3.
-This fraction is Pfeedback,A — the regime-sustaining input at Contour A boundary, equal to the secondary-branch extraction Pout,secondary after Contour B losses (Pfeedback,A = Pout,secondary − Ploss,B).
+This fraction is Pfeedback,A — the regime-sustaining input at Contour A boundary — the delivered feedback power returned to C2.1–C2.3 after secondary-branch and BBMS regulation losses (Pfeedback,A = ηsecondary_path · Pout,secondary, with ηsecondary_path < 1).

 Architectural power hierarchy.
 The secondary-feedback branch is architecturally subordinate to the total field power available in the shared inductive coupling domain.
 Pfeedback,A ≤ Pout,secondary ≤ Pfield,A→B, with Pout,secondary = ksec · Pfield,A→B and ksec + kter + kloss = 1.
+Here Pfield,A→B denotes the time-averaged electromagnetic power available for inductive extraction from the shared coupling domain, and is not directly observable as a boundary-crossing power term.
 This is a hard architectural constraint, not a calibration parameter.
 The secondary-feedback regeneration cannot exceed secondary-branch extraction, and secondary-branch extraction cannot exceed total shared-field power.

-BMS regulates the secondary feedback path.
-The BMS modulates the regulated feedback fraction and switching threshold to maintain the stability window (bounded above against runaway, bounded below against decay — see Q 10).
+BBMS regulates the secondary feedback path.
+The BBMS modulates the regulated feedback fraction and switching threshold to maintain the stability window (bounded above against runaway, bounded below against decay — see Q 10).

 The tertiary-delivery path is independent.
 The tertiary winding (10) is a separate parallel inductive extraction branch, coupled independently to the shared electromagnetic field through Faraday induction.
 It is not downstream of the secondary-feedback branch: it draws its share Pout,tertiary = kter · Pfield,A→B directly from the shared field.
 Both branches operate in parallel; neither receives energy from the other (see Q 09, Q 25).

-Because correct evaluation requires multiplying per-event energy by event frequency, integrated across parallel discharge channels:
+Because correct evaluation requires multiplying per-event energy by event frequency, integrated across parallel discharge channels.
+As a first-order engineering approximation:

 A reviewer examining Eevent alone without frequency and channel aggregation is using an incomplete model.
 This is the most systematic evaluation error in pulsed and regime-based architectures: comparing event-level energy with averaged power without frequency aggregation.